Yankees vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Yankees Betting Records & Stats

-- The Yankees have won 54.3% of the games this season when they were favored on the moneyline (44-37).
+- The Yankees have put together a 44-38 record in games they were favored on the moneyline (winning 53.7% of those games).

-- The Yankees have a 60% chance to win this matchup based on the moneyline's implied probability.
+- Based on this matchup's moneyline, the Yankees' implied win probability is 57.4%.

-- New York has played in 140 games with an over/under set, and have combined with its opponents to go over the total 64 times (64-69-7).
+- New York has had an over/under set by oddsmakers 141 times, and have combined with opponents to go over the total in 65 of those games (65-69-7).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!